 Current Affairs?
 The system must focus on learning and thinking rather than on graduation rates.
-Nobody wins in the meltdown of central learning.
+Nobody wins in the central-learning meltdown.
 It is hard to support the lackluster classroom results of this confederation.

 Natural Selection?
 A return to ancestral methods may lend improvement.
 Western education began and evolved with Germanic university teachings.
 Society may continue facing difficulties until learning resumes.

 Takeaway?
 State collusion with big business takes a toll on individualism.
-Scrutiny of over-sized deals could restore accountability, self-governance, freedom of choice and turn the table on under-performing service providers.
+Scrutiny of over-sized deals could restore accountability, self-governance, freedom of choice and turn the tables on under-performing service providers.